 - Remember, candidates are interviewing you just as much as you are interviewing them.

 Come up with a post-interview plan

 When it’s time to make the offer, make sure you communicate effectively with your candidate.
-Re-convey the benefits of working for your company, talk about the potential for growth in the position, etc. Give candidates a realistic deadline to get back to you and make sure you send it in writing.
+Re-convey the benefits of working for your company, talk about the potential for growth in the position, etc. Give applicants a realistic deadline to get back to you and make sure you send it in writing.
 Don’t stop recruiting/interviewing for this role until the candidate accepts the position.
 You’ve built a lot of momentum at this point and you don’t want to have to start over if a candidate declines your offer.